Garden Shows & More: London This Spring

 1. The Chelsea Flower Show, 21st May to 26th May

 If the English admire anything, it’s a well-kept garden, and the gardens of the world-famous Chelsea Flower Show are among the most very well-kept of them all.
+You might find the different Greenhouse Construction projects in the city that are part of flower exhibitions.
 Be ready for dazzlingly creative flower displays, exhibits from the world over, and an atmosphere that buzzes like a busy spring bee.

 There’ll be live music, tasty vol-au-vents and sparkling wines aplenty.
 Well over a hundred years old, the Chelsea Flower Show is not just a fantastic collection of the finest feature gardens the world of horticulture has to offer, but a national institution – so go check it out!